elizabeth-poggie/elizabeth-poggie/_content/notes/18-W24-intro-to-programming.md

         // Step 1 - check to see if we are trying to divide by 0 if (divisor == 0)
         {
-            throw new DivideByZeroException("Cannot divide by zero.");
+            throw new DivideByZeroException("Cannot divide by zero lol.");
         }

         // Step 2 - do math